Leukostasis: Recent research

-Leukostasis, also known as symptomatic hyperleukocytosis, is a life-threatening complication of various leukemias characterized by an excess of white blood cells in the bloodstream.
+Leukostasis, also known as symptomatic hyperleukocytosis, is a life-threatening complication of various leukemias, characterized by an excess of white blood cells in the bloodstream.
 Hyperleukocytosis is arbitrarily defined as greater than 100,000 white blood cells per microliter of blood.
 The condition is characterized by abnormal aggregation and clumping of white blood cells in the blood vessels resulting in impaired blood flow and delivery of oxygen to the body's cells.
 The brain and lungs are the two most commonly affected organs.
 Leukostasis most commonly occurs with acute myeloid leukemia.

-Hyperleukocytosis/leukostasis occurs more commonly, and at lower white blood cell (WBC) counts, in acute myeloid leukemia than in acute lymphocytic leukemia, because the cells of acute myeloid leukemia have a larger corpuscular (cell) volume than those of acute lymphocytic leukemia, and the cells of acute myeloid leukemia have more surface adhesion molecules than those of acute lymphocytic leukemia (i.e., the cancer cells in AML are "stickier").
+Hyperleukocytosis and leukostasis occur more commonly and at lower white blood cell counts in acute myeloid leukemia than in acute lymphocytic leukemia because the cells of acute myeloid leukemia have a larger corpuscular (cell) volume than those of acute lymphocytic leukemia and the cells of acute myeloid leukemia have more surface adhesion molecules than those of acute lymphocytic leukemia.
+In other words, the cancer cells in AML are "stickier".